-The Tahoe Rim Trail Association (TRTA) is proud to announce its 13th Annual Thru Hike of the Tahoe Rim Trail.
-Two groups will circle the 165+ mile rim of the Tahoe Basin on one of the most unique multi-use trails in the world.
-This event offers participants an experience of a lifetime, the opportunity to meet new hiking friends, and lasting memories of traveling through some of the most beautiful scenery in the Northern Sierra Nevada and Carson Range.
+The Tahoe Rim Trail Association (TRTA) is proud to announce its 14th Annual Thru Hike of the Tahoe Rim Trail.
+Two lucky groups will circle the 165+ mile rim of the Tahoe Basin on one of the most unique multi-use trails in the world.
+This event offers participants an experience of a lifetime, the opportunity to meet new hiking friends, disconnect from modern life and create lasting memories of traveling through some of the most beautiful scenery in the Northern Sierra Nevada and Carson Range.

 Funds raised from the Annual Thru Hike are used to support the organization's mission: to maintain and enhance the Tahoe Rim Trail system, practice and inspire stewardship and promote access to the beauty of the Lake Tahoe Region.
 This program fee provides participants with the following:

 - 15 day guided trek around the Tahoe Rim Trail

 - TRTA Trail Caretaker Special Membership

 - Tim Hauserman’s "Tahoe Rim Trail: The Official Guide for Hikers, Mountain Bikers, and Equestrians"

 - Waterproof Tahoe Rim Trail Map (by Tom Harrison)

 - Breakfast and dinner each day of the hike (occasional lunches also provided)

 - Cook stove fuel